-Persons who hold a four year college degree or higher educational degree, or the equivalent in work experience.
+Who hold a four year college degree or higher educational degree, or the equivalent in work experience.
 In extraordinary circumstances, the visa may be available to certain persons in specific occupations even though they don't meet the standard work or educational requirements;

-Who have a job offer from a U.S. company which has agreed to sponsor the visa holder; and
+Who have a job offer from a U.S. company that has agreed to sponsor the visa holder; and

-Will be employed in a position with the sponsoring company which requires the visa holder to possess a four-year degree or its equivalent in experience, with the wage paid being the prevailing wage for such a job within that jurisdiction.
+Who will be employed in a position with the sponsoring company that requires the visa holder to possess a four-year degree or its equivalent in experience, with the wage paid being the prevailing wage for such a job within that jurisdiction.